mepox/simple-urlshortener/README.md

 ![Alt text](screenshot.jpg?raw=true "URL Shortener")

+## What's inside
+The project uses the following technologies:
+- Java 11
+- Spring Boot
+- HTML, CSS and JavaScript
+- Maven

+## Overview
+The service uses Controller - Service - Repository pattern:

+- Controllers: Handle the clients' REST API requests and pass them to the Services.
+- Services: Provide a service to the application.
+Receive input from Controllers, perform validation and business logic, and calling Repositories for data manipulation.
+- Repositories: Responsible to database operations.

+The main components of the service are:

+- TinyURLService: Provide a service to manipulate the TinyURLs.
+- SimpleKeyGeneratorServce: A placeholder that generate a key and return an Integer starting from 1000.

 ## Installation
 The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.